Painting (Dissertation and minor studio project)

 Painting addresses historical and contemporary concepts and techniques relating to contemporary painting practice.

-Painting is broadly defined as an extended practice with a broad range of representational and non-objective, material, spatial and intellectual possibilities.
-The object, colour and surface, installation and arrangement, the ready-made, the role of typography, photography and digital processes may each profoundly impact on painting as a contemporary practice.
-During the course these are explored through focused and self-initiated projects.
-As your studies progress, you will be encouraged to develop your own approaches and set out parameters to create a valid studio practice.
+Painting is an extended practice with a broad range of representational and non-objective, material, spatial and intellectual possibilities.
+The object, colour and surface, installation and arrangement, the readymade, typography, photography and digital processes may each profoundly impact on painting as a contemporary practice.
+In the painting studio these are explored through focused and self-initiated projects.
+As your studies progress, you will be encouraged to develop your own approaches and set out parameters to create an independent studio practice.

 The honours year